Best life insurance with pre-existing medical conditions

 What is a pre-existing medical condition?

-A pre-existing medical condition is defined as any illness or injury that exists prior to taking out life insurance.
-How that condition impacts your life insurance application will depend on the type of condition and the severity and we go into more detail on this later in this article.
+A pre-existing medical condition is defined as any illness or injury that already exists before you apply for life insurance.
+How that condition impacts your life insurance application will depend on the type of medical condition you have, whether you still suffer symptoms from your medical condition and if the condition is likely to increase the risk of serious illness or death.

 For more information on each of the above conditions and how they impact a life insurance application, simply click on the link to read the full article.